-As the situation has evolved to we have had to consider alternatives ways of making site inspections and may invite you to submit photographs and other information by email for our assessment and records.
+As the situation changes with infection outbreaks and restrictions we have had to consider alternatives ways of making site inspections at some times and we may invite you to submit photographs and other information by email for our assessment and records.

 We are currently only making site visits for critical external works such as foundations excavations and oversite preparations prior to concreting.
 However please note:

-We are not currently carrying out any internal inspections within any occupied buildings for such stages as thermal insulation, roof structures, and completion of works.
+We currently carry out internal inspections wearing masks in unventilated spaces within any occupied buildings for such stages as thermal insulation, roof structures, and completion of works.

 Photo evidence of these stages should in the first instance be submitted by email with information of materials used and their relevant thickness/sizes etc.